owaismohsin001/Sunlight-lang/README.md

 ```
 out <- \f -> change: [[1, 2], [2, 5], [9, 3]], 2, f <| \f, x -> change: x, 1, f <| \x*2
 ```
 which in turn returns `[[1, 2], [4, 5], [9, 3]]`.
-If you instead want to change a bunch of elemnts that disatisfy a predicate then you should use `unedit` and write
+If you instead want to change a bunch of elements that dissatisfy a predicate then you should use `unedit` and write
 ```
 out <- out <- unedit: [3, 5, 55, 8], 1, \x < 3, \x*2
 ```
 and these can be chained with continuations the same way that the other one can, as `change` is merely a specification of `unedit`.

 ## Making your own lenses
-If you define your own data structures that can be "indexed", whatever inexing in the context of your data structures might mean.
+If you define your own data structures that can be "indexed", whatever indexing in the context of your data structures might mean.
 In order for you to do this, you must extend the methods `unedit`, `glance` and optionally, although very much preferably `access`.
-In this way, all the aforementioned syntax, functions and methods can be used for your data structurs.
+In this way, all the aforementioned syntax, functions, and methods can be used for your data structures.

 # Data structure manipulation
 (From `traversable.slt`)
-There are many ways to manipulation data structures, you can map/filter over them, take from them, and even fold them to some value.
+There are many ways to manipulate data structures, you can map/filter over them, take from them, and even fold them to some value.
 For mapping and filtering, you can use `every` keyword like this
 ```
 every [1, 2, 3, 4, 5] is x+1
 ```